 Final Verdict

 Choose Datagma if you need a simple, affordable tool for finding verified contact details, particularly mobile phone numbers.
-It works well for small sales teams that prospect through LinkedIn, want fresh data without database staleness, and don't need intent signals, automation, or marketing tools.
+It works well for small sales teams that prospect through LinkedIn, want fresh data without database staleness, and do not need intent signals, automation, or marketing tools.
 The transparent pricing, pay-for-results model, and GDPR-compliant architecture make it a practical starting point for teams with straightforward enrichment needs and limited budgets.

 Get started with Datagma here.